yupryanya/bas-demo/README.md

 2. Create a new object with user-defined code
 3. Attempt to create an object with missing 'name' parameter
 4. Attempt to create an object with missing 'parentCode' parameter
+5. Attempt to create an object with invalid 'parentCode' parameter

 [↑ to contents](#contents)